KTC96/TheGreenDragonPubQuiz/README.md

 ### User Stories

 * As a user of The Green Dragon Pub Quiz, I want to easily interact and play the quiz game, which is unique and engaging.
    * End user goal: Provide buttons for the user to select their answer, feedback if they get the answer correct and incorrect and challenging questions.
    * Acceptance criteria: Allow the user to navigate through the quiz, see if they got the question correct, and see their high score.

+* As a user I want to be able to compete against friends
+   * End user goal: Show high scores alongside usernames, allowing competition
+   * Acceptance criteria: Sort highscores with JavaScript and return them alongside a submitted username.

+* As a user I want to be able to control the theme of the site and control the sound
+   * End user goal: Provide a light/ dark theme and a mute button.
+   * Acceptance criteria: Create a settings menu with buttons which control global code through the use of JavaScript functions.

 * As a user I want the quiz to be visually interesting and themed.
    * End user goal: Provide a well themed site in line with the Lord of The Rings Website.
    * Acceptance criteria: Use Lord Of the Rings inspired images, text and audio files to immerse the site user.

 ## Design